🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Formula by Length

-A second formula to determine anchor rope length is to based on your boat length.
+A second formula for determining anchor rope length is to based on your boat length.
 If you have a 20-foot vessel (roughly 6 meters), you need a rope length of 20 feet.

-For a 40-foot craft (12 meters), a rope length of 40 feet should suffice.
-Logically, following this simple guideline, with a boat that measures 60 or even 80 feet, your rope should equal that length.
+A 40-foot rope should suffice for a 40-foot craft (12 meters).
+Logically, following this simple guideline, your rope should equal the length of a boat that measures 60 or even 80 feet.

 And don't forget to allow for an extra couple of feet for tying the rope on.
 If it were my choice, I would look at both formulas and select a rope somewhere in between the two recommendations.